WICG/direct-sockets/docs/multicast-explainer.md

 In IPv4, any address between 224.0.0.0 to 239.255.255.255 can be used as a multicast address.
 In IPv6 multicast addresses, the first 8 bits are all ones, i.e. FF00::/8.
 Further, bit 113-116 represents the scope of the address, which can be either one of the following 4: Global, Site-local, Link-local, Node-local.

+Node-Local
-Node-Local : Same device
+: Same device

+Link-Local
-Link-Local : Link-local scope confines packets to the local network segment or link.
+: This scope confines packets to the local network segment or link.
 This means the packet will reach all multicast listeners on the same physical or logical network (like a single Ethernet LAN or Wi-Fi network), but it will not be forwarded by routers to other network segments.
 This is commonly used for service discovery and autoconfiguration protocols, such as Neighbor Discovery Protocol (NDP).

+Site-local
-Site-local scope is larger than link-local.
+: This scope is larger than link-local.
 It is intended for use within a specific site or organization.
 Packets sent with this scope can be forwarded by routers, but they should not leave the boundaries of the organization's network.
 This is useful for enterprise-wide services where you want to reach all nodes within a company's network but prevent the traffic from leaking onto the public internet.

+Global
-Global : The whole world.
+: The whole world.

 ## Use cases